How is breast cancer in men diagnosed?

 The HER2/neu gene instructs cells to make this protein, and cells can become HER2-positive breast cancers by having too many copies of the HER2/neu gene (known as gene amplification).
 Cancer cells with greater than normal amounts of the HER2/neu protein tend to grow and spread more aggressively than other breast cancers.

-All newly diagnosed breast cancers should be tested for HER2/neu because HER2-positive cancers are much more likely to benefit from treatment with drugs that target the HER2/neu protein, such as trastuzumab (Herceptin®) and lapatinib (Tykerb®).
+All newly diagnosed breast cancers should be tested for HER2/neu because the outlook for HER2-positive cancers is improved if drugs that target the HER2/neu protein, such as trastuzumab (Herceptin®) and lapatinib (Tykerb®) are used as part of treatment.
 See the section, "Targeted therapy for breast cancer in men" for more information on drugs that target this protein.

 The biopsy or surgery sample is usually tested in 1 of 2 ways: